minhtu162/BankMarketing_CustomerSegmentsandConversionRate/README.md

-# Bank Marketing - Customer Conversion Prediction
+# Bank Marketing - Customer Segmentation & Conversion Prediction
 Using machine learning to forecast which customers are most likely to convert during a bank campaign.

 ## Project Purpose
-Identify high-value customer groups, design tailored engagement strategies through phone calls, and apply predictive scoring to maximize campaign effectiveness and conversion rates.
+Identify high-value customer groups, and apply predictive scoring to maximize campaign effectiveness and conversion rates.

 ## Key Questions
 Question 1: Which customer groups represent the high potential value in this campaign?